This is a sponsored conversation written by me on behalf of Meijer. The opinions and text are all mine.

 This steak seasoning rub really shines when it is cooked on the grill.
 Personally, I think the ‘sweet paprika’ is the secret ingredient that makes this rub stand out, however you can substitute regular paprika if you really insist.
 If you like the rub to be a bit sweeter, add 1-2 teaspoons of brown sugar, however, it will scorch more easily.

 With the 4th of July breathing down on us like a runaway firecracker, I expect you plan on cooking out, and so do I. So let’s do it right.
 If you are cooking up some boneless strip steaks for the holiday, make sure to grill them!
 Grilled steaks have infinitely more flavor than pan-seared steak.
 Don’t be intimidated by grilling, check out my write-up on How to Grill Steak.
+Alternatively, you can use this seasoning on steak bites instead.

 During my first trip to the new Meijer store, I purchased a Weber Original Kettle Premium Grill I have had my eyes on for years.
 I have really been giving it a workout this summer, and it has made an appearance in quite a few posts already!
 I love how Meijer is so much more than just groceries, they have everything!
 Heck, you can even get cards and ‘Patriotic Party’ supplies for your 4th of July cookout!